Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Entire functions with wandering compacta

+Proposition~\ref{prop:spikes} follows from a result of Bishop~\cite{bishop2006} concerning interpolation using boundary values of conformal maps.
+It will be applied in settings where $\nu$ and $\Delta$ are very far apart in $V$ (see Figure~\ref{fig:confspikes}).
+To avoid interrupting the flow of ideas, we postpone the proof of Proposition~\ref{prop:spikes} until Section~\ref{sec:spikes}, but remark that most of the applications in this paper do not use the full strength of the result.
+For the proof of Theorem~\ref{thm:main}, we use only the case where $\# \Xi < \infty$.
+Moreover, the case when $\# \Xi = 1$ is trivial: choose $W\subseteq V$ to be a Jordan domain containing $\nu$ and whose boundary passes through $\Delta$, and let $\phi$ be an appropriately normalised conformal isomorphism.
+This trivial case corresponds to the setting where $\# Z = 2$ which, as noted above, is sufficient to prove Theorem~\ref{thm:rippon}.
+We also remark that Proposition~\ref{prop:spikes} is not used in the proof of Theorem~\ref{thm:eremenkocounterexample}.

 \begin{proof}[Proof of Proposition~\ref{prop:mainmaverick}] The construction follows a similar pattern as the proof of Proposition~\ref{prop:main}.
 We inductively construct a sequence $(f_j)_{j=0}^{\infty}$ of entire functions, where $f_j$ approximates a function $g_j$~-- continuous on a closed (but unbounded) set $A_j$ and holomorphic on its interior~-- up to a uniform error of at most $\eps_j$.
+(Recall that $f_0$, $g_0$, $A_0$ and $\eps_0$ were already chosen in Section~\ref{sec:scaffolding}.)
 For $j\geq 0$, define

-Then $\Sigma_j \cap T_j = \emptyset$, $T_{\ell}\subset \Sigma_j$ for $\ell < j$ and $\bigcup_{j=0}^\infty \Sigma_j = \C$.
+Then $A_0\subseteq \Sigma_j$, $\Sigma_j \cap T_j = \emptyset$, $T_{\ell}\subseteq \Sigma_j$ for $\ell < j$ and $\bigcup_{j=0}^\infty \Sigma_j = \C$.